-The broken items that you need to “fix” or the ones you have been hanging onto because you might wear it “someday”.
+The broken items that you need to “fix” or the ones you have been hanging onto because you might wear them “someday”.
 When you clear out before Christmas comes then your home will be ready for the new things that inevitably show up after the Christmas season.

 I have 6 easy areas I like to go through.
-This type of declutter is a simple one, you are not going through everything!
+This type of decluttering is a simple one, you are not going through everything!

 I use to have a George Foreman grill that I never used, the funny thing was when we pulled it out the top was broken off!
-Another easy thing to get rid of are any duplicate items.
-For instance we had so many spatulas, now we have 2.
+Another easy thing to get rid of is any duplicate items.
+For instance, we had so many spatulas, now we have 2.

 If you wore everything, Great!
 Are there any shoes that hurt your feet?
 Is there anything that you just don’t like the way you look in?
 All of these items should probably go.